Zulkhuu/reinforcement-learning/README.md

 ## Future work

-- Continuous control - Train an robotic arm to reach target locations using actor critic method
-- Collaboration and Competition - Train a pair of agents to play tennis
+- Collaboration and Competition - Train a pair of agents to play soccer

 ## Resources